IndraTNPTL/front-wiggles-and-purrs/README.md

 Welcome to Wiggles and Purrs, a heartwarming mobile application dedicated to facilitating the connection between caring individuals and adorable abandoned animals like dogs, cats, and hedgehogs.
 Built with React and a touch of custom CSS, this mobile app aims to create new families and loving homes for our furry friends.

+Take a look at the backend code ==> https://github.com/IndraTNPTL/back-wiggles-and-purrs

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)